 Our Bylaws provide that our Board of Directors may be led by a Chairman of the Board or a Lead Independent Director who would have authority, among other things, to call and preside over meetings of the Board of Directors, to set meeting agendas and to determine materials to be distributed to the Board of Directors.
 Dr. Felix Baker previously served as Chairman of the Board until he resigned from the Board of Directors in March 2023 and became the board observer of Baker Brothers (as further described in "Transactions with Related Persons and Indemnification-Agreements with Baker Brothers-Nominating Agreement").
-Upon Mr. Baker's resignation from the Board of Directors is considering the election of one or more new members of the Board of Directors and whether to appoint a successor Chairman of the Board or a Lead Independent Director.
+Upon Mr. Baker's resignation from the Board of Directors, the Board of Directors has undertaken an assessment of its composition and governance structure.
+As part of this process, the Board of Directors is considering the election of one or more new members of the Board of Directors and whether to appoint a successor Chairman of the Board or a Lead Independent Director.
 Currently, the Company has separated the roles of Chief Executive Officer and Chairman of the Board or Lead Independent Director.
-The Company believes that at this time the separation of these roles permits the Chairman of the Board or Lead Independent Director.
-The Company's long-term corporate development goals while the Chief Executive Officer focuses on the strategic direction of the Company and oversees the day-to-day performance of the management team in executing the Company's business plan.
+The Company believes that at this time the separation of these roles permits the Chairman of the Board or Lead Independent Director to focus on oversight of the Company's long-term corporate development goals while the Chief Executive Officer focuses on the strategic direction of the Company and oversees the day-to-day performance of the management team in executing the Company's business plan.
 In addition, we have a separate chair for each committee of our Board of Directors.
 The chair of each committee is expected to report at least annually to our Board of Directors on the activities of their committee in fulfilling their responsibilities as detailed in their respective charters or specify any shortcomings should that be the case.